MolSSI/QCElemental/docs/models.rst

 ========

 Python implementations of the `MolSSI QCSchema <https://github.com/MolSSI/QCSchema>`_ are available within QCElemental.
+Note that the QCElemental reference implementation here is more up-to-date than the QCSchema repository.
-These models use `Pydantic <https://pydantic-docs.helpmanual.io>`_ as their base to provide serialization, validation, and manipluation.
+These models use `Pydantic <https://pydantic-docs.helpmanual.io>`_ as their base to provide serialization, validation, and manipulation.

 Basics